How to Treat Northern Fowl Mites on Chickens

 As I got more desperate for a treatment, I resorted to using a dog and cat flea treatment.
 I try to stay away from chemical treatments, so I looked for the plant-based ingredient called Pyrethrins.
 While still a chemical, at least it is derived from a plant and not synthetically derived.

+I applied Enforcer spray to my chickens and the mites disappeared over night!
+At last, victory!
+Or so I thought.
+The mites did reappear though, so I had to move onto my next treatment of choice.
 Also, Enforcer is not approved for usage on food animals, such as chickens.
 Since it has not been tested on food animals, there is no known egg withdrawal period or known side effects.
 Use with caution!
+Pyrthrins will only kill live mites, it will not be effective against unhatched nits.

 Zodiac Flea and Tick Dip-

 The Zodiac dip worked right away for treating the mites and the birds stayed mite free for at least a week.
 After a week though, the tiny mites reappeared!
 Failure again!
 Just like with the Enforcer, Zodiac dip has not been approved for usage on food animals.
+Dips are also only helpful for treating birds, they are hard to treat the chicken coop and enclosure with.

 Elector PSP-

-After much research and thought, I finally bit the bullet and bought the expensive Elector PSP that is said to cure northern fowl mites quickly and effectively.
+After much research and thought, I finally bit the bullet and bought the expensive Elector PSP that is said to treat northern fowl mites quickly and effectively.
 I figured I had probably spent as much money on buying all the other treatments as I would spend on buying this Elector.

 Using a spray bottle, spray the diluted Elector onto each chicken.
 More on that in a minute!

 One tip that I found was essential to the Elector PSP working effectively was that you have to shake it very frequently.
 I shook my bottle after every bird to make sure the solution was well mixed.
 After you treat all your birds, spray down the entire coop and enclosures with the solution.
+What is nice about the Elector PSP is that you don’t have to remove all the litter from the coop when you treat spray down the coop.
+Just make sure to remove the food and water (or cover them).

 You can buy Elector PSP at valleyvet.com!
+Another Spinosad treatment you can buy that works like Elector PSP is Fraxel PSP.

 Applying Northern Fowl Mite Treatments